 Collecting evidence and putting a value on your damages is one of the most important steps in the entire claims process.
 Without conducting an investigation and analyzing this documentation of your losses, we would have no way to understand the true value of your case.
 This could lead to settling for less than you deserve or even accepting a payout that leaves you paying your future care costs out-of-pocket.

 While we always recommend discussing your case with a lawyer, some people decide to pursue this type of claim on their own.
 If you decide to file your own claim, do not underestimate the value of your losses and future expenses.
 We encourage you to talk to one of our attorneys before signing anything to ensure you get the compensation you need and deserve.

 Liability in a Semi Truck Injury Accident

 In most car accident cases, the driver who causes the crash is liable for any damages suffered, and we can pursue a claim based on their personal auto liability coverage.
 When the driver who causes the crash is a professional, however, the law works a little differently.
-A legal doctrine known as vicarious liability holds the trucker’s employer liable for any damages they cause while on-the-clock.
+A legal doctrine known as vicarious liability holds the trucker’s employer liable for any damages they cause while on the clock.
 This means the trucking company is financially responsible for your medical bills, lost wages, and other costs.

-There are pros and cons of this.
+There are pros and cons of this doctrine.
 We have to go toe-to-toe with a large trucking company and its team of corporate lawyers to win your case.
 However, a trucking company also carries a much larger liability policy than an individual driver would.
 This is especially important for victims who suffer catastrophic injuries and require ongoing care.